-The Compensation Committee utilizes benchmarking reports prepared by Towers Watson, an independent consulting group, to analyze the compensation of the Company's Named Executive Officers.
-The reports discuss how the Company's executive compensation program compares with those of peer companies on base salary, target bonus, long-term incentives and total direct compensation.
-The Committee looks at each individual element of total compensation as well as the overall level and mix of remuneration.
+In early 2014, the Compensation Committee utilized benchmarking reports prepared by Towers Watson, an independent consulting group, to analyze the compensation of the Company's Named Executive Officers.
+The reports discussed how the Company's executive compensation program compared with those of peer companies on base salary, target bonus, long-term incentives and total direct compensation.
+The Committee looked at each individual element of total compensation as well as the overall level and mix of remuneration.

-Consistent with the prior year, Towers Watson's 2013 analysis focused on a broad array of manufacturing companies included in the Towers Watson 2013 General Industry Top Management Compensation Survey Report - U.S. and the 2013 US Mercer Executive Compensation Survey with revenues between \$250 million and \$1 billion.
-In early 2014, Towers Watson also conducted an assessment of other publicly reporting companies in the firearms industry such as Smith and Wesson Holding Corporation, and high-performing companies within similar GICS codes and revenue size to Sturm, Ruger.
-The companies included in this peer group are as follows:
+In its January 2014 reports, Towers Watson focused on a broad array of manufacturing companies included in the Towers Watson 2013 General Industry Top Management Compensation Survey Report - U.S. and the 2013 US Mercer Executive Compensation Survey with revenues between \$250 million and \$1 billion.
+Towers Watson also conducted an assessment of other publicly reporting companies in the firearms industry such as Smith and Wesson Holding Corporation, and high-performing companies within similar GICS codes and revenue size to the Company.
+The companies included in this peer group were as follows:

-Arctic Cat Inc. Arctic Cat Inc. Coleman Cable Inc. Shiloh Industries Inc. Astronics Corporation Astronics Corporation Dorman Products Inc. Smith & Wesson Holding Corp.
+Arctic Cat Inc. Coleman Cable Inc. Lindsay Corporation Shiloh Industries Inc. Astronics Corporation Dorman Products Inc. Middleby Corp.
+Smith & Wesson Holding Corp.
 AZZ Incorporated Drew Industries Incorporated Oxford Industries, Inc. Sparton Corp.
 Blount International Graco Inc. Patrick Industries Inc. Winnebago Industries, Inc. Chart Industries Inc. HEICO Corporation Raven Industries Inc. ZAGG Inc.

-These analyses concluded that the target compensation paid to the Named Executive Officers in 2013 generally fell within the 50th and 75th percentile of surveyed companies with revenue between \$250 million and \$1 billion, and generally within the 25th and 50th percentile of the Company's high-performing peer group.
-In 2013, the Company's financial performance was superior to that of both comparison groups.
+Towers Watson's reports concluded that the target compensation paid to the Named Executive Officers in 2013 generally fell within the 50^{th} and 75^{th} percentile of surveyed companies with revenue between \$250 million and \$1 billion, and generally within the 25^{th} and 50^{th} percentile of the Company's high-performing peer group.

-As a result of these analyses, the Compensation Committee has concluded that the total compensation of its executives falls within the parameters set by the Compensation Committee for relating executive compensation to Company performance.
+As a result of these analyses, the Compensation Committee concluded that the total compensation of its executives fell within the parameters set by the Compensation Committee for relating executive compensation to Company performance.